johnae/world/README.md

 # Installing a new machine

-Add a new toml file under the [hosts/](hosts/) directory, possibly copying an existing fitting host and modifying it.
+Add a new file under the relevant architecture folder under the [hosts/](hosts/) directory, possibly copying an existing fitting host and modifying it.
 Add the wanted profiles and other configuration.
 Commit and push them to this repository.

 ## Running the installation process